 A recent UN workshop highlighted the ‘blind spot’ of men and boys as victims of sexual violence in conflict.read more

 Africa remains doomed.
 This is what the Failed States Index 2013 claims.
 Three-quarters of the continent is portrayed as ‘critical’, and the other quarter as ‘in danger’ or ‘borderline’.read more

 The launch of the seventh Global Peace Index and the integration of socio-economic indicators .read more

 The HLP report does not seem far-reaching enough to put its idealistic image-sketching into practiceread more

 Discussions on what should be the new global agenda after the expiry of the Millennium Development Goals (MDGs) started years ago.
 The post-2015 agenda has been central in several previous debates on The Broker.
-This is a short synopsis of other r...read more
+This is a short synopsis of other...read more

 After our three-month debate on food security, the report with the main findings and recommendations is online.
-Over 90 international experts helped determine key challenges and offered answers on how a knowledge-based policy can tackle global foo...read more
+Over 90 international experts helped determine key challenges and offered answers on how a knowledge-based policy can tackle glob...read more